CSD-FOSS-Team/genume/README.md

 ## Support for raspberry

-[tested in raspberry pi3, with rasbian]
+[tested in raspberry pi3 with raspbian]

 $sudo apt-get install python3-gi run